thehackerwithin/berkeley/docs/_posts/GitTutorial-brief.md

 $ git commit -m "created a new repository containing a simple script"
 ```

 Let's keep practicing.
 Now make another slightly more interesting program.
-This is a python script to use Monte Carlo rejection sampling to determine the value of π.
+This is a python script to use Monte Carlo rejection sampling to determine the value of $\pi$.
 Open a file called picalc.py and include the following code inside.

 ```
 import numpy as np